12.41. DD 41: Wallet Balance and Amount Definitions

 DEPOSIT

-coins = select-coin(deposit, mode, instructed_amount)
+coins = select-coin-for-operation(debit, mode, instructed_amount)

 if instructed_amount mode = raw